stcarrez/ada-ado/docs/Tutorial.md

 # Tutorial

-This small tutorial explains how an application can access a database (PostgreSQL, MySQL or SQLite) to store its data by using the SQL support provided by Ada Database Objects.
+This small tutorial explains how an application can access a database (PostgreSQL, MySQL, SQLite or SQLCipher) to store its data by using the SQL support provided by Ada Database Objects.

 The tutorial application is a simple user management database which has only one table: